Rickie Lambert: Ex-England, Southampton, Liverpool & West Brom striker retires

 Lambert scored three goals in 11 appearances for England and came on as a substitute at the 2014 World Cup.

-"I feel lucky to have been involved in this sport for as long as I have," he said.

-"I have had some ups and downs in my career, but to have represented clubs like Southampton and Liverpool and playing for my country in a World Cup were beyond my wildest dreams.
+"I have had some ups and downs in my career, but to have represented clubs like Southampton and Liverpool and playing for my country in a World Cup were beyond my wildest dreams," he said.

 "Playing and scoring for England is probably my proudest professional moment and I will look back at every aspect of how I got there with fond memories."